-CompX's Furniture Components business has substantial operations and assets located outside the United States (in Canada and Taiwan).
-The majority of sales generated from its non-U.S. operations are denominated in the U.S. dollar, with the remainder denominated in currencies other than the U.S. dollar, principally the Canadian dollar and the New Taiwan dollar.
-Most raw materials, labor and other production costs for CompX's non-U.S. operations are denominated in local currencies.
-Consequently, the translated U.S. dollar values of CompX's non-U.S. sales and operating results are subject to currency exchange rate fluctuations which may favorably or unfavorably impact reported earnings and may affect comparability of period-to-period operating results.
-In addition to the impact of the translation of sales and expenses over time, CompX's non-U.S. operations also generate currency transaction gains and losses which primarily relate to the difference between the currency exchange rates in effect when non-local currency sales or operating costs are initially accrued and when such amounts are settled.
-CompX's Furniture Component business's net sales were positively impacted while its income from operations was negatively impacted by currency exchange rates in the following amounts as compared to the impact of currency exchange rates during the corresponding periods in the prior year:
+Currency - CompX's Furniture Components business has substantial operations and assets which are located outside the United States (in Canada and Taiwan).
+The majority of sales generated from our non-U.S. operations are denominated in the U.S. dollar, with the remainder denominated in non-U.S. currencies, principally the Canadian dollar and the New Taiwan dollar.
+Most raw materials, labor and other production costs for our non-U.S. operations are denominated primarily in local currencies.
+Consequently, the translated U.S. dollar values of our non-U.S. sales and operating results are subject to currency exchange rate fluctuations which may favorably or unfavorably impact reported earnings and may affect comparability of period-to-period operating results.
+CompX's Furniture Component business's net sales were positively impacted while its income from operations was negatively impacted by currency exchange rates in the following amounts as compared to the impact of currency exchange rates during the corresponding periods in the prior year.

-Impact of changes in currency exchange rates three months ended June 30, 2011 vs. June 30, 2010
+Impact of changes in currency exchange rates Three months ended September 30, 2011 vs. September 30, 2010

-Transaction gains/(losses) Translation Total

-recognized gain/loss- currency
+Translation gain/loss-

-impact of rate impact
+Transaction gains/(losses) impa act of rate Total currence currency

-2010 2010 2011 Change changes 2011 vs. 2010
+2010 10 2011 Change changes impact

-(In thousands)
+(in thousands)

 Impact on:

-Net Sales \$ - 160 160
+Net sales \$ - \$ - \$ - \$ 159 \$ 159

-Income from operations 122 89 (33) (519) (552)
+Income from operations (127) 369 496 (644) (148)

-Impact of changes in currency exchange rates six months ended June 30, 2011 vs. June 30, 2010
+Impact of changes in currency exchange rates Nine months ended September 30, 2011 vs. September 30, 2010